 Along with those ingredients, you need …

-- Glitter: Use white, opal or silver sparkles (or a combination of them) for a snowy effect.
+- Glitter: Use white, opal or silver sparkles or a combination of these colors for a snowy effect. (find here: United States | Canada | United Kingdom)

-How do you make the slime?
+How do you make snow slime?

 - Measure and mix equal amounts of the glue and water.